flyofkodos/adventofcode2021/README.md

 ## Notes:

-* These are done quickly to get the job done, best praactice and readability may suffer.
+* These are done quickly to get the job done, best practice and readability may suffer.
 * Most will be in C# since that's what I tend to think in.
 Other languages may come as time / boredom allows.
 * Code will be pushed to the main branch.
 Yes, I know I should use the develop -> feature -> main workflow...